Gopopera/gopopera_ca_v2_live/HOST_FLOW_TEST_GUIDE.md

 ### Issue: Webhook not received
 **Solution:**
 - Verify webhook URL in Stripe: `https://gopopera.ca/api/stripe/webhook`
-- Check webhook secret matches: `whsec_tyNojzRFmC3sRCQ70Y0LZ2gngQtq962x`
+- Check webhook secret matches the one from Stripe Dashboard
 - Check Vercel function logs for errors
 - Verify webhook is "Active" in Stripe Dashboard